 One could add other items such as compost heaps, a vegetable garden and even a worm farm for kitchen waste, but these can be added later at minimal cost.

 Planting organic fruit trees take rather longer; purchasing a house with an established lemon and avocado tree would be a big plus.

 Five cardboard boxes to separate paper, plastic, glass, can and tetrapak waste is not difficult.

 Cooling during the day is no problem in eco friendly homes, but heating at night certainly is.

 Compromise with heating at night, using either electricity from a utility power station, or a small woodstove; both contribute to greenhouse gases.
 Should one have to chop down trees specifically for the latter, that would swing matters in favour of the power station.
-Where there is surplus timber, then the woodstove would make more sense.
+Where there is surplus timber, then the woodstove heating system would make more sense.

 Here is a tree down in our garden blown down in a massive wind storm.
 After the chainsaw, I will use a hydraulic splitter to produce suitably sized logs.